OSGeo/grass-website/content/download/windows.en.md

 </pre>

 ##### QGIS users:
-In order to have GRASS GIS support (also in QGIS-Processing) as well as the "With GRASS" shortcut you need to install the "qgis-grass-plugin*" packages.
+In order to have GRASS GIS support (also in QGIS-Processing) you need to install the "qgis*-grass-plugin" packages.